 Heart disease is the number one killer of women in the United States, but the symptoms are often ignored until it’s too late.
 Despite various warning signs, men and women can experience pain differently, which can make it harder to diagnose.
-Here are some helpful tips on how to keep your heart healthy for a longer life.
+Here are some helpful tips on heart disease prevention to keep your heart healthy for a longer life.

 For instance, men are known to feel extreme pressure like a few thousand pounds of weight on their chest.
 On the other hand, women may not even feel any chest pressure, despite suffering a heart attack.
 However, there are symptoms of heart disease risk factors that you should be aware of because they could save your life.

 The first is extreme exhaustion.
 Women often excuse excess fatigue because of their full schedule of juggling home and work as a normal part of life.
 Yet, when you feel unusually drained despite taking it easy, then this is your clue to see your doctor and keeping your heart healthy.